HDrizzle/stack_machine/README.md

 ## Function calling

 Functions in the machine code are only defined by `CALL` and `RETURN` instructions.
-To call a function, make sure the correct pointer to the beginning of the function is stored in the control unit goto A and B lathes.
-Then use the `CALL` instruction with the number of arguments to be passed to the function which will
+To call a function, make sure the correct pointer to the beginning of the function is stored in the control unit goto A and B latches.
+Then use the `CALL` instruction which is basically a GOTO but will first put the current program counter value onto the call stack as the return address.

 # I/O